City-of-Helsinki/notification-service-api/README.md

 ## Keeping Python requirements up to date

-1. Install `pip-tools`:

-   - `pip install pip-tools`

-2. Add new packages to `requirements.in` or `requirements-dev.in`
+1. Add new packages to `requirements.in` or `requirements-dev.in`

-3. Update `.txt` file for the changed requirements file:
+2. Update `.txt` file for the changed requirements file:

    - `pip-compile requirements.in`
    - `pip-compile requirements-dev.in`

-4. If you want to update dependencies to their newest versions, run:
+3. If you want to update dependencies to their newest versions, run:

    - `pip-compile --upgrade requirements.in`

-5. To install Python requirements run:
+4. To install Python requirements run:

    - `pip-sync requirements.txt`

-6. To install Python development requirements run:
+5. To install Python development requirements run:

    - `pip-sync requirements-dev.txt`

-7. To install Python production requirements run:
+6. To install Python production requirements run:

    - `pip-sync requirements.txt requirements-prod.txt`